The term "skins" means something different here at the store than a team of shirtless men running around a basketball court.

 Do skin skis need any special treatment?

-No. Treat them as you would other skis.
+Treat your skin skis as you would other skis.
 Store and transport them with the bases together for protection.

 What if the skins get dirty?

 Do your best to avoid debris as this will prematurely wear your skins.
-Over time the skins will pick up wax residue and particles from the snow, but this is easy to clean off with a Skin Cleaner spray.
+Over time the skins will pick up wax residue and particles from the snow, but this is easy to clean off with a skin cleaner (such as Swix Skin Cleaner).
 Simply spray the skin and wipe off with Fiberlene.

 Do you ever need to wax skin skis?